AlexEMG/DLC-Cajal-Course/content/FAQ.md

 <b>10) How to report issues and share snippets of code?</b>
    -  To report any issues, especially when sharing code or error tracebacks we use Markdown, a markup language used for formatting text.
 This allows us to easily           create code blocks, quote others, bold/italicize/underscore etc. You can follow this [short guide for Markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) from Discord or this [more elaborate](https://www.markdownguide.org/basic-syntax/) one to become a Markdown expert!

 ## If you can't find what you are looking 👀 for here, you should checkout the [community forum](https://forum.image.sc/tag/deeplabcut)!

-## 🚨 Feel free to post your question there!
+## 🚨 Feel free to post your question there (on the User forum or Discord)!